Viincentt/linkiboost/README.md

 It will only endorse the skills that have not already been endorsed.
 Those previously approved will remain still.

-On execution, one can check the logs to be sure everything is fine.

 **NOTE**: you can still hide people who endorsed you directly on Linkedin if you don't want them to support you.